My goal was to have at least one name

 Environment Award from the World Association of

-Non-Government Organizations in Washington, D,
+Non-Government Organizations in Washington, D.

 C. U.S.A. and in 2004 she was presented with the

-National Aboriginal Achievement Award from the
+National Aboriginal Achievement Award by the

 National Aboriginal Achievement Foundation.
 In